Oles Honchar: Early years

-Since 1925, Honchar studied first in his village (Sukhe) later in the village of Khorishky (today Kozelshchyna District).
+Since 1925, Honchar studied first in his village (Sukhe), later in the village of Khorishky (today Kozelshchyna District).
 In 1933 he finished a seven-year school in the neighboring village of Breusivka.
-After finishing the school Honchar found a job with a local newspaper (Kozelshchyna District) "Expanded front".
-From 1933 to 1937 he studied journalism at the Kharkiv vocational school of Nikolai Ostrovsky (notorious for How the Steel Was Tempered).
-After the study Honchar worked as a teacher in a village of Manuilivka (today Derhachi District) near Kharkiv as well as a journalist in Kharkiv Region newspaper "Lenin's shift".
-In 1937 he started to publish his first works, mostly short stories, through various republican publishers: Literary newspaper, Pioneeria, Komsomolets of Ukraine, Young Bolshevik.
+Honchar then found a job with the local newspaper "Expanded front" (Kozelshchyna District).
+From 1933 to 1937 he studied journalism at the Kharkiv vocational school of Nikolai Ostrovsky (author of How the Steel Was Tempered).
+Afterward, Honchar worked as a teacher in a village of Manuilivka (today Derhachi District) near Kharkiv and as a journalist in the Kharkiv Region newspaper Lenin's shift.
+In 1937 he started to publish his first works, mostly short stories, through various republican publishers: Literary Newspaper, Pioneeria, Komsomolets of Ukraine, and Young Bolshevik.

 World War II and first recognition

 In 1938, Honchar enrolled into the Department of Philology of Kharkiv University.
-During his study, he wrote such novellas as "Ivan Mostovy", "Cherries bloom", "Eaglet", a story "Stokozove field".
-On his third year at university his study was interrupted by World War II in June 1941 when he volunteered into the Red Army as part of a student battalion of the 72nd Guards Rifle Division.
+During his studies, he wrote such novellas as Ivan Mostovy, Cherries Bloom, and Eaglet, and the story Stokozove Field.
+During his third year at university his studies were interrupted by World War II, and in June 1941 he volunteered to join the Red Army as part of a student battalion of the 72nd Guards Rifle Division.
 During the war, he was a staff sergeant and later the first sergeant of a mortar battery.
-Being wounded twice Honchar also earned numerous awards including the Soviet Order of Glory.
-During that time, he wrote poems (collection of poetry "Frontlines poems") that were published in 1985 as well as starting to work on his important future novel "Guide-on Bearers".
+Being wounded twice, Honchar also earned numerous awards including the Soviet Order of Glory.
+During that time, he wrote poems (the collection of poetry Frontlines Poems) that were published in 1985 as well as started to work on his important future novel trilogy The Flag-Bearers.